 What Should You Avoid During Application?

 You can not use the Aspercreme on your every body part.
-You are restricted to use some parts of the body.
+You are restricted to using some parts of the body.
 If you maintain those, you will be safe after using Aspercreme.
 The below steps you should follow-

 - You should not operate on the broken skin